 She previously held a position within AOPA Government Affairs where she advocated on behalf of AOPA members on regulatory issues.

 Kristine holds a bachelor’s degree in Aeronautical Science from Embry-Riddle Aeronautical University where she attained her private, instrument, commercial, multi-engine, CFI, CFII and MEI certificates.

-Prior to her time at AOPA she was an airline pilot, charter and private pilot with type ratings in the Airbus A320, Canadair Regional Jet, Jetstream BAe3201 and with time in a Piaggio Avanti II.
-Kristine has held positions of Chief Pilot under part 135 operations as well as Check Airman and Manager of Human Factors for a part 121 air carrier.
-She has also assisted in the certification process for two separate air carriers (a part 121 airline and part 135 charter operator), writing manuals and representing the carriers in FAA table-top exams and flying proving runs to earn operating certificates for those carriers.
+Prior to her time at AOPA she was an airline pilot, charter, and private pilot holding type ratings in the Airbus A320, Canadair Regional Jet, Jetstream BAe3201, and flew as a check airman in a Piaggio Avanti II.
+Kristine held positions of Chief Pilot under part 135 operations as well as Check Airman and Manager of Human Factors in part 121 air carriers.
+She also assisted in the certification process for two air carriers (a part 121 airline and part 135 charter operator), writing manuals and representing the carriers in FAA table-top exams and flying proving runs to earn operating certificates.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!

 SHARE YOUR PASSION.
 VOLUNTEER AT AN AOPA FLY-IN.
 CLICK TO LEARN MORE >>>

 VOLUNTEER LOCALLY AT AOPA FLY-IN!
 CLICK TO LEARN MORE >>>